Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Extending_Profinity/Scripting/Script_Types/ServiceScripts.md

 ## Examples

 The following examples demonstrate how to implement Service scripts in each supported language.
-Each example shows the complete lifecycle management of a service, including start, stop, pause, continue, and shutdown operations.
+Each example shows the complete lifecycle management of a service, including start, stop, pause, and continue operations.
+The `on_stop()` method (Python) or `OnStop()` method (C#) is called both when the service is manually stopped and when Profinity is shutting down.
 These examples represent the minimum implementation needed for a functional Service script.

 This example demonstrates a Service script that: